 Rants Prices are definitely a notch above the typical cafes in the Jalan Besar and Lavender enclaves, not really for the budget conscious.

 Will I Return Again?
-On the whole, we like overall wellness concept of the whole Mahota Commune, which breathes new life into the dining scene in this neighbourhood.
+On the whole, we like the overall wellness concept of Mahota Commune, which breathes new life into the dining scene in this neighbourhood.
 The space here is very chill, ideal for spending a lazy afternoon.
 If you are looking for something more than the usual cafe, this is the place.

 Taste bud: 3.5/5